BitcoinDesign/Guide/guide/payments/privacy.md

 ## Methods to preserve privacy

 Keeping private takes constant and diligent work but is not impossible to achieve an acceptable level of privacy[^1].
-Let’s explore some methods and practices that can help preserve transaction privacy.
+Let’s explore some methods and practices that can help preserve privacy on a transaction level.

 <!-- talk about the problem as you are talking about the solution -->